omi10859/Logistics-and-Event-Contributions/AmityYouthFest2k18/CONDUCT.md

 Moderators are volunteers, busy bees.
 They will usually reply to you very promptly or connect you with someone who can, but if your query is taking time, please be patient.

 ## What if I disagree with the moderator who reached out to me?
-Feel free to reach out to other moderators or fill the [form].
+Feel free to reach out to other moderators or fill the [form](http://bit.ly/htn-suggestions).

 [form]: (@omi,form)